h3xcat/nixie-clock-fw/README.md

-:warning::warning:**This project is not complete, though does function as a clock!**:warning::warning:

 # NixieClockFW

 Custom firmware for NCS314 **HW2.0**.
 The goal of this project is to make the firmware easy to read, and easy to customize.